dwainetrain/minderva/README.md

 Version 0.07:

-- It should allow users to sign up
+- ~~It should allow users to sign-up/sign-in with Google Account~~
-- It should allow users to sign in
+- ~~It should allow users to sign out~~
-- It should allow users to sign out
+- ~~It shoud allow users to view their card collection~~
-- It should allow users to create and edit their own card collection
+- ~~It should allow users to add cards to their collection~~
-- It should allow users to change profile information
+- It should allow users to delete cards from their collection
-- It should allow users to delete their account
+- It should allow user to edit cards in their collection
-- It should have a dummy account that anyone can sign into for demo purposes

 Notes:

-- Data Structure: Going for the simplest form, collection:users -> document:user
+- Data Structure: Going for the simplest form, collection:users -> document:user -> collection:cards -> document:card
-- The user document will contain an array of the user's added cards
-- Not very future proof, but sufficent for this proof of concept
 - The Google Sign in with Pop up is giving a cross-site resource warning
+- The page is not refreshing on user sign in or sign out

 Overall Notes:

-- Roadmap: ~~Firebase CRUD~~ → ~~Basic Quiz~~ → Basic User Profiles → UX and Data Integrity
+- Roadmap: ~~Firebase CRUD~~ → ~~Basic Quiz~~ → Basic User Functions → UX and Data Integrity and Security Audit
-- Currently in Test Mode!
+- ~~Currently in Test Mode!~~
 - If you Build, your API Keys will be exposed!
 Don't forget to secure them somehow
 - git ignore firebase.js for the time being, until I find a better way to sercure my api
 - Router Bug - When in Edit Page, if you click card collection it goes to root/edit-card/card-collection, whereas it should just go back to root/card-collection